gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. index:: --version (gnatprep)

 :switch:`--version`
-  Display Copyright and version, then exit disregarding all other options.
+  Display copyright and version, then exit, disregarding all other options.

 .. index:: --help (gnatprep)

 :switch:`--help`
-  If :switch:`--version` was not used, display usage and then exit disregarding all other options.
+  If :switch:`--version` was not used, display usage and then exit, disregarding all other options.

 .. index:: -b (gnatprep)